Soulside Journey (1991)

 Thankfully, this element was not expanded in any way as to detract from the primary guitar harmonies.

-at this point.
+Culto, at this point.
 The percussion is uninspired and this song is rather boring.
-They did much better tributes to Celtic Frost,
+They did much better tributes to Celtic

-during a different session and, amazingly, the production is even worse for these songs.
-The inconsistency is not limited
+recorded during a different session and, amazingly, the production is even worse for these songs.
+The inconsistency is not

-to the sound, but also characterizes much of the music.
-After a minute or so, things speed up, though the atmosphere is still
+limited to the sound, but also characterizes much of the music.
+After a minute or so, things speed up, though the atmosphere

-Total Death more the feeling of being a collection of tunes, rather than a cohesive
+this give Total Death more the feeling of being a collection of tunes, rather than

-album.
+a cohesive album.
 It is not all that bad, but this would fit better on an Aura Noir album.
-This is pure thrash, owing much more to Destruction
+This is pure thrash, owing much

 This is the only song on the album to feature Norwegian lyrics.
 The tremolo strumming creates freezing cold melodies that